Getting Started

 });

 To perform transactions from your script, you'll need an account.
-You can generate a wallet from a private key using the privateKeyToAccount function.
+Let's generate a wallet from your project secret key.

 });